kartoza/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 👨‍🏫 Select the box next to **PIN- Child Protection**.

 🧑‍🏫 A tick will appear in the check box and you will see a layer appear on the map.
 The map shows areas in darkening blue shades that indicate a decrease in child protection per region.
-You can select only one sub-layer (e.g. best-case or worst-case) of the layer by ticking or un-ticking the checkboxes next to the cases.
+You can select only one sub-layer (e.g. best-case or worst-case) of the **indicator** layer by ticking or un-ticking the **checkboxes** next to each of the cases.

 👨‍🏫 Click and unclick the different case options (see how the map changes).
 Ensure all of the **PIN- Child Protection** sub-Layers are ticked to continue with the tutorial.

-🧑‍🏫 An **Information panel** will also open on the right-hand side of the screen when an indicator is selected.
+🧑‍🏫 An **Information panel** will also open on the right-hand side of the screen when an **indicator** is selected.
 We will go through the **Information Panel** in more detail shortly.

 ![People in Need](../assets/screenshots/people-in-need.png)

-🧑‍🏫 The coloured circles next to each indicator show the current severity level for that indicator.
+🧑‍🏫 The coloured circles next to each **indicator** show the current severity level for that indicator.
 Blue is the best case, yellow mid, and red is the worst case.
 The case scenario will indicate if that region or state needs additional responses or interventions to reduce risk.

 ![Coloured Circles](../assets/screenshots/coloured-circles.png)